csites/cam-putting-fisheye.py/readme.md

 # Webcam based putting simulation for GSPRO utilizing the R10 connector:

+The variation of the putting simulation has a correction for fisheye lens.
+You can use it just like Alleexx's original putting, simulation without change.
+If you desire to test the fisheye, you go to the fisheye subdirectory and run a camera calibration program which looks for a chessboard and reads it from multiple locations to create a lens distortion model.
+It creates 3 arrays which are stored in the config.ini under a section called '[fisheye]' and writes the
+K, D, and scaled_K arrays there.
+You can test you calibration by running the undistort_simple_cam.py which reads the K,D and scaled_K lens model data from the config.ini and applies it to a live undistortion camera view.
+The fisheye camera correction routines are a little more complicated to setup that Alleexx's original code because of the need for a checkerboard pattern.
+To help with IR camera, I've added routines that allow you to record all of the camera parameters you find with
+Alleexx's advanced control screen include value like exposure, the auto_exposure switch, hue, staturation, brightness, whitebalance, gamma, gain etc.
+These can also be writen into the config.ini file under the section '[camera parameters]'.
+It's also optional.
+As a test, this program has already been calibrated using an IR camera with a 3.6mm fisheye lens (~90 degree field of view).
+To return it to alleexx's original code, simply remove the '[fisheye]' section inf the config.ini.
+Once the correction is applied to starting and ending positions of the ball, it proceeds to alleexx's code and calculates a corrected HLA and MPH of the putt for as captured with a fisheye lens camera.

 Calculation includes BallSpeed in MPH and HLA of the putt.
 Initial insperation on the solution comes from natter where I forked the initial OpenCV code.

 These connectors integrate the putting app to use in GSPRO